Griselda Álvarez: Public office

 Álvarez left to serve as Senator from the state of Jalisco from 1976 to 1979, then as Governor of Colima from 1979 to 1985, making her the first female governor of Mexico.
 Her goal as governor was "educar para progresar" (Educate for progress) While she worked hard for progress as governor, her work did not end there.
 She went on to found various organizations such as the Center of Attention to Women, The Mexican Women's Alliance, and The Mexican Association of Social Wellbeing.
 She also served her political party, the PRI, as a member of the Caucus on National Ideology in 1978 and 1994 and the National Commission of Honor and Justice of the National Executive Committee in 1994 as well as various other committees and consult groups.

 Awards and recognition

-Álvarez received various awards and recognitions, most recently the Gold Medal of Fine Arts at the National Palace of Fine Arts in Mexico City on 8 April 2008.
+Álvarez received various awards and recognitions, including the Senate's Belisario Domínguez Medal in 1996, and the Gold Medal of Fine Arts at the National Palace of Fine Arts in Mexico City on 8 April 2008.
 However, due to poor health and her age, the award was accepted by her son, Miguel Delgado Álvarez.
 She had been bed-ridden for a year, but in very stable condition as her son was quoted as saying she had been out of the hospital for more than a year and that her vital signs were all normal.